rgomide/data-structures/binary-tree/README.md

 You should open the [BinaryTreeTest](src/test/java/br/com/gomide/data_structures/binary_tree/BinaryTreeTest.java) to know how `BinaryTree` will work.

-Complete the `BinaryTree` and `Node` implementations to make all tests passing.
+Complete the `BinaryTree` and `Node` implementations to make all tests green.